kyma-project/community/concepts/eventing-code-guidelines.md

   </details>

-- Capitalize the component names, i.e. Event Publisher, or EventingBackend:
+- Capitalize the component names, for example Event Publisher, or EventingBackend:
   ```go
   namedLogger.Debug("Event Publisher deployment not ready...")
   ```
-- In order to recognize the error logs easily, they should have the following structure:
+- Use the standardized structure:
   *past tense starting with **Failed to...**, followed by the error wrapped with some meaningful context*:
     ```go
     namedLogger.Errorw("Failed to update Event Publisher secret", "error", err)